tarantool/ansible-cartridge/doc/scenario.md

 ### patch_instance_in_runtime

-Configure instance in runtime only.
+Patch instance parameters (now only box.cfg) in runtime only.
+If the none-dynamic (see [parameters](https://www.tarantool.io/en/doc/latest/reference/configuration/#configuration-parameters) with `Dynamic: no`) parameter is specified, only dynamic params are changed and error is returned.

+**Note** that memory size can be only increased in runtime.

 Input facts (set by role):